Fujifilm X-M1 versus Fujifilm X20

 The Fujifilm X-M1 and the Fujifilm X20 are two digital cameras that were announced, respectively, in June 2013 and January 2013.
 The X-M1 is a mirrorless interchangeable lens camera, while the X20 is a fixed lens compact.
 The cameras are based on an APS-C (X-M1) and a 2/3 sensor.
 The X-M1 has a resolution of 16 megapixel, whereas the X20 provides 12 MP.

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X-M1 and the Fujifilm X20.
+An illustration of the physical size and weight of the Fujifilm X-M1 and the Fujifilm X20 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-M1 – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-M1 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X20 is somewhat larger (4 percent) than the Fujifilm X-M1.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that neither the X-M1 nor the X20 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X20 has a lens build in, whereas the X-M1 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the X-M1 and their specifications in the Fujinon X Lens Catalog.